 I really can’t tell how many hours I’ve spent on this one… After years of teaching, I have come to understand that shifting is such a huge and important part of violin playing.
 It is mainly used for expressiveness and convenience, and this is the ideal violin method for polishing your shifts.

-The book is well organized, starting out with shifts from 1st to 2nd, then 1st to 3rd, and so on.
+This book by Sevcik is well organized, starting out with shifts from 1st to 2nd position, then 1st to 3rd, and so on.
 There is a short introduction as to how the student should approach it and you can always practice those in any key, with any kind of bowing, and with vibrato as well.
 Just stay creative and do anything that comes to mind.

 This book is available for purchase and also part of the public domain so… it’s basically free!